Ultra-Labs/ultralabs-io/src/markdown-pages/about-page/about.md

   Ultra: it’s a place where talent meets care and discipline. "
 serviceList:
   - serviceListTitle: Research
-    serviceListDescription: We can’t suggest a solution without defining the problem.
-That’s what comes first in our product development lifecycle.
+    serviceListDescription: Before we suggest solutions, we start by defining the problem.
+      The first step of our product development lifecycle is researching the issues.
   - serviceListTitle: Ideate
-    serviceListDescription: Ideas are the beginning of any great solution.
-The brighter the options the better the end results will be.
+    serviceListDescription: Ideas are the precursor to any great solution.
+      The brighter the options, the better the end results.
   - serviceListTitle: Build
-    serviceListDescription: The constantly evolving tech trends require an equal response.
-So that’s what we’re up to for every project.
+    serviceListDescription: As we build out the product, a constantly evolving tech industry requires us to be adaptable and inventive.
+We evolve alongside every product.
   - serviceListTitle: Scale
-    serviceListDescription:
+    serviceListDescription: If a product is not scalable, it won’t work.
-      It’s not good enough if it’s not scalable.
-We make sure to create solid solutions that are yet flexible enough to scale.
+      We make sure to create solid solutions that are flexible enough to scale.
 valueTitle: Our values
-valueDescription: While there are many cornerstones for our philosophy, transparency is what underlies it.
-We believe in and create equal opporunities for everyone always making sure that every team member has a chance to speak out, to participate and take pride in every single aspect of our work.
-We encourage open and honest communication between our team members and build our process on trust and stability on every step.
+valueDescription: While there are many cornerstones of our philosophy, transparency is our foundation.
+      We believe in creating equal opportunities for everyone and ensuring every team member is heard and feels valued.
+      We encourage open and honest communication and work to build trust between all team members.
 valuesList:
   - valuesListImg: /assets/product1.png
     valuesListTitle: Equality